Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 Upon `netverifyUIController:didDetermineError:retryPossible:` every error that leaves the SDK in a pending state is forwarded.
 By calling `retryAfterError`, the process that leads to the error can be retried.
 With `cancel`, the whole SDK workflow is canceled.
 Please see how this is handled in the the sample implementation for more information.

-The delegate method `netverifyUIController:didFinishWithDocumentData:canReference:` for successful SDK workflows and `netverifyUIController:didCancelWithError:scanReference:` for aborted SDK workflows must be implemented to handle final result data.
+The delegate method `netverifyUIController:didFinishWithDocumentData:scanReference:` for successful SDK workflows and `netverifyUIController:didCancelWithError:scanReference:` for aborted SDK workflows must be implemented to handle final result data.

 Please find the section [Retrieving information](#retrieving-information) to see more about returning extracted data.

+#### Cancel during workflow
+Call `cancel` to abort the workflow, this will automatically evoke `netverifyUIController:didCancelWithError:scanReference:` to reach a final state of the SDK.

 #### Clean up
 After the SDK was dismissed and especially if you want to create a new instance of NetverifyUIController make sure to call [`destroy`](http://jumio.github.io/mobile-sdk-ios/Netverify/Classes/NetverifyUIController.html#/c:objc(cs)NetverifyUIController(im)destroy) to ensure proper cleanup of the SDK.